- The Pilgrim's Credential:

 Can I work as a volunteer in an albergue?

 Serving as a volunteer hospitalero is the ultimate way to give back to the Camino.
 Those who have gone on from walking or cycling the Camino to serving as an hospitalero say that this experience is if anything even more rewarding than the Camino itself.
-As one of its services in support of the Camino, American Pilgrims offers hospitalero training several times a year, one of these in conjunction with its Annual Gathering of Pilgrims.
+Generally speaking there is a requirement to have taken an hospitalero training course before serving.
+As one of its services in support of the Camino, American Pilgrims offers these several times a year, one in conjunction with its annual Gathering of Pilgrims.
 Please visit our National Gatherings page for information about the next session.
 For further information on becoming or on being an hospitalero, please visit our Hospitaleros page.

 Spain, like essentially all of Europe, uses 230V, 50Hz electricity (North America is 120V, 60Hz) and they have outlets that are incompatible with standard North American plugs.
-A very useful website is the World Electrical Guide - scroll down to Spain and click on the two image links, C and F. So you will definitely need an adapter to accommodate your two-bladed plugs to their two-round hole outlets.
+A very useful website is World Standards - take a look at types C and F. So you will definitely need an adapter to accommodate your two-bladed plugs to their two-round hole outlets.
 (Pay attention to the presence or absence of the third, round grounding prong.
 Be sure that everything will plug together.)
 You may not need a voltage converter as these days most small electronic devices are compatible with both 120V and 230V.
 Look carefully at the device's electrical information label.
 A helpful hint: In albergues, electrical outlets are at a premium!
 Take along an electrical cube in addition to your adapter so when you do manage to commander an outlet, you can plug in everything that needs rejuvenating.
 And again pay attention to that grounding prong!

-If you would like to examine some graphs that indicate heavily walked years and months as well as some other interesting patterns and trends, we have a page of statistics.
+If you'd like to examine some graphs that indicate heavily walked years and months as well as some other interesting patterns and trends, we have a page of statistics.